Guillemsc/Research-Data-driven-ui-and-animations/README.md

 This part of the research is going to talk about the creation and implementation of a UI data driven manager on our code, that will interpretate XML commands, to create full UI systems.

 ### 1.2 Initial thoughts
-To begin with, we have to determinate the type of UI base system that we are going to use, because that is going to change completly the internal organization of the data manager.
+To begin with, we have to determine the type of UI base system that we are going to use, because that is going to change completly the internal organization of the data manager.
 Since it's impossibe to create a general data manager without knowing the type of UI that is going to use, this one is going to be based on the UI that i've created on the past.
 The general structure of this UI is the following:

 ![UI structure](https://github.com/Guillemsc/Research-Data-driven-ui-and-animations/blob/master/ImagesFolder/UI.png?raw=true)